 - Proof that the Registered Nurse has passed the English language proficiency exam; and,

 - Evidence that the applicant has managed to pass the CGFNS exam.

 All Registered Nurses are also required to comply with the licensing requirements of the state of intended employment.
-All intending foreign Registered Nurses should check with the state of intended employment to determine if there are other special needs.
+All intending foreign Registered Nurses should check with the condition that demonstrates intended employment to determine other special needs.

 To work as a nurse in the U.S., however, it is not sufficient to simply have completed your nursing training abroad and passed the CGFNS Exam.
 As Step #4 above indicates, you must also take and pass the NCLEX, an exam that is described in more detail below.